 If the air conditioner isn’t working (or the heat pump), it may be because the capacitor is defective.
 If you're wondering do all air conditioners have capacitors, the answer is yes.
 An air conditioner or heat pump capacitor is an essential part of an HVAC system that often goes bad over time.
 Our best guess is that if you are reading this guide, something has gone wrong with your air conditioning systems capacitor.

-This guide covers everything you need to know about an AC capacitor, including what it is and how it works, how to identify the signs of a faulty AC capacitor, what happens if a capacitor fails, how much it costs to replace one, determining what capacitor to buy, how long they last, what causes them to fail, and how they are checked.
+This guide covers everything you need to know about an air conditioning capacitor, including what it is and how it works, how to identify the signs of a faulty AC capacitor, what happens if a capacitor fails, how much it costs to replace one, determining what capacitor to buy, how long they last, what causes them to fail, and how they are checked.